ElmGives/elmgives-api/users/README.md

 ### Recovey password

-We agree on sent a recovery token with four digits code.
+We agree on sent a recovery code with four digits code.

 #### Flow